The cardiologist with a big heart, John M. Stang, MD

 Recently I decided to finish my recording of “Healing Heart,” and so I have been thinking of my old friend and mentor, Dr. Stang.
 I think he would like my recording a lot.
 May God bless and heal his soul.

-UPDATE: We are collecting pledges for a scholarship fund in Dr. Stang’s honor.
-For more information visit this post.
+UPDATE: We are collecting donations for a scholarship fund in Dr. Stang’s honor.
+For more information visit this post or this page: https://www.stanglegacy.com/.
+If you would like to donate to the scholarship fund visit this site: http://give.osu.edu/STANGMEMORIAL.

 Do you know someone who needs to hear this message?
 Please share it with them.